Mowje/hpka/README.md

 ### HPKA-Session protocol

-Even though HPKA was designed with intended usage within distributed networks of servers, users might still connect multiple times to the same server.
-In that case, it might seem redundant to sign every request.

-Instead, the client could go through a special authentication process, less frequently, at the end of which a user-generated SessionId becomes known to the server.
-The server tells the client when the SessionId will be revoked in the response.
+When a server supports sessions receives an authenticated request of a registered user (i.e. ActionType == 0x00), it can include a `HPKA-Session: 1` header in its response to let the client know of the availability of that feature.

+To agree upon a SessionId, the client sends a special HPKA-Req with ActionType == 0x04, that contains the SessionId to be agreed-upon.
+Optionally, it can contain a wished expiration date for that SessionId.
+(As described in the HPKA-Req protocol)

+If the request is valid, the server responds with a `HPKA-Session-Expiration` header, whose value is the accepted expiration date for the SessionId.
+If the client provided a wished expiration date, this returned value can only be inferior or equal to the value provided by the client (allowing the server to enforce shorter SessionId lifespans).
+If the client didn't send a wished expiration date and the server doesn't need to enforce one, the `HPKA-Session-Expiration` can be equal to 0, meaning that SessionId can be used until the client revokes it.

-While the SessionId is still valid, subsequent requests by the client will have a "HPKA-Session" header built as follows (in that order) :
+While the SessionId is still valid, subsequent requests by the client will have a `HPKA-Session` header that will replace the `HPKA-Req` and `HPKA-Signature` headers.

+__The `HPKA-Session` header built as follows (in that order):__

 * Version number : one byte.
 Only for now : 0x01
 * Username.length (one byte)
 * Username (Username.length bytes long)
+* Timestamp (8 bytes, UTC Unix Epoch, in seconds)
 * SessionId.length (one byte)
 * SessionId (SessionId.length bytes long)

 This payload is then encoded to Base64.

 A SessionId can be revoked by the client by sending a HPKA-Req with ActionType == 0x05 and the corresponding SessionId.
+When a server supports SessionIds, it __must__ also support their revocation by the user.

+The server can be set-up to disallow HPKA-Session.
+In that case, it returns `HPKA-Error: 7` when receiving HPKA-Req with ActionType == 0x04 or ActionType == 0x05, or when receiving `HPKA-Session` headers.

 ### HPKA User registration